GreyDGL/ShareGPTs/readme.md

    * [Link-AGI/AutoAgents](https://github.com/Link-AGI/AutoAgents)  [Generate different roles for GPTs to form a collaborative entity for complex tasks.]
    * [promptslab/Awesome-Openai-GPTs](https://github.com/promptslab/Awesome-Openai-GPTs) [About Awesome GPTs]
 2. The tool relies on the [GPT4OpenAI](https://github.com/Erol444/gpt4-openai-api).
 You shall obtain the session token from the ChatGPT website following [how to get the session token](#how-to-get-the-session-token) section below.
 You can put it into `SESSION_TOKEN` file.
+3. Install the tool
+   - Create a virtual environment if needed: `virtualenv venv`, `source venv/bin/activate`
+   - Install the dependencies: `pip3 install -r requirements.txt`
-3. Run based on the following automatic code.
+4. Run based on the following automatic code.
 ```commandline
 python3 main.py --url <url> --cookie <session_token> -- output <output_file>
 ```
 Example: you may use `python3 main.py --url https://chat.openai.com/g/g-PDWi5Scbc-all-around-teacher-learn-everything-in-3-min`
-4. Examine the output in output file, by default `GPTs_sysprompts.csv`.
+5. Examine the output in output file, by default `GPTs_sysprompts.csv`.
 Note that there's a rate limit of 60s after each attempt, so the tool will execute for at least 60s before saving the results.

 ## How to get the session token